 I have never seen this before and would like to know what could cause eggshell-colored stool.
 I recently started a new blood pressure medication that seems to be causing constant gas.
 The drug is something like hydralazine + HCTZ.

-A. Pale poop is a warning signal and should always be brought promptly to a doctor’s attention.
+A. White poop could be a warning signal and should always be brought promptly to a doctor’s attention.
 The normal brown color comes from bile, a secretion from the liver that aids in digestion.

 A white or light-colored stool suggests there could be a problem with the liver, pancreas, gallbladder (which stores bile) or bile duct that carries it to the small intestine.
+Sometimes the resulting stool is described as clay-colored.
 Your new blood pressure medicine can cause diarrhea and liver inflammation.
 Contact your doctor right away.